cai4cai/rano2.0-assist/JOSS/paper.md

 to slices that are within a certain distance from the corresponding slice in the first time point.

 The user can interactively modify the line pairs, add new, or remove existing ones.
-Additionally, the user can specify enhancing and non-enhancing lesions, whether they are measurable, and whether they are to be considered as target lesions according to the RANO 2.0 criteria.
+Additionally, the user can specify enhancing and non-enhancing lesions, whether they are measurable (by default, only lesions of at least 10mm in both dimensions are measurable), and whether they are to be considered as target lesions according to the RANO 2.0 criteria.

 Based on the bi-dimensional measurements, RANO2.0-assist calculates the percentage change in tumour size and classifies the